alanreidt/range-slider-component/README.md

 Production version is placed in `prod` folder.

+### Connect Slider to your project
-Or, connect it to your code by downloading zip-file via green button at the top of the page “Clone or download”.
+Connect it to your code by downloading zip-file via green button at the top of the page “Clone or download”.

 Unzip and place folder within your project folder.